tbaggaley/dissertation/README.md

-# Source code for dissertation project: Extempore & MIDI control
+# Extempore & MIDI control

 ## Using the files with Extempore